I messed up my mocks… what do I do?

 4. Where did you go wrong exactly?

-- time management: did you set aside enough time for different sections of the exam (particularly those worth the most marks)?
-If not, learn to keep an eye on the clock and identify the sections where you can get the most marks.
+• Time management: did you set aside enough time for different sections of the exam?
+If not, learn to keep an eye on the clock and target the sections where you can get the most marks.

-- misreading the question: the pressure of an exam situation can do funny things to you, and misreading a question is a common one, even if it seems really silly.
-In the real thing, don't pick up your pen until you've read the question two or three times.
+• Misreading the question: sometimes questions can be deceiving, so it's important to pay close attention – don't pick up your pen until you've read the question two or three times.
 Underline key words and prompts so they stand out.

-- not showing calculations: a common one in maths exams especially, where your final result isn't always what the examiner is looking at.
+• Not showing calculations: this is a common one in maths exams, where your final result isn't always what the examiner is looking at.
 If your method is sound, you can still pick up marks.

-- not providing evidence: correct sourcing is important in subjects such as history or psychology, where there are lots of dates, names and case studies to remember.
-Making wild claims or arguments isn't enough; you have to show evidence to back up everything you say.
+• Not providing evidence: correct sourcing is important in subjects such as history or psychology, where there are lots of dates, names and case studies to remember – you need to back up everything you say with proof.

 5. Your revision timetable